-Mahdavi and Horton (2012) in their examination U.S women alumnus of Women Liberal Arts College found that women financial literacy was very low, even though they were well educated women.
-This was similar to the findings of Lusardi, Mitchell and Curto (2010) that women irrespective of age and status in the society are less financially knowledgeable than their male counterparts.
-Aladekomo (2004) also found in his study of Nigeria's education policy and entrepreneurship that female education faced discrimination based on a cultural bias that favors of male due to power and privileges.
-He argued that a widespread patriarchal system occurs in social organization across Africa even in Nigeria, where there is a preference for the male child over female children. de Bassa Scheresberg (2013) in his study found a positive relationship between consumers' financial literacy and their individual probability to engage in precautionary savings.
-This shows that financial literacy has a link with savings and investment decisions of consumers and also affect their financing behavior.
-Similarly, Lusardi and Tufano (2015) also found that those people in the US who exhibit low levels of financial literacy use high-cost borrowing and pay higher transaction costs and fees.
+Mahdavi and Horton (2012) in their examination of female alumni of women's liberal arts colleges found that their financial literacy was very low, even though they were otherwise well educated.
+This was like the findings of Lusardi, Mitchell, and Curto (2010) that women irrespective of age and social status are less financially knowledgeable than their male counterparts.
+Aladekomo (2004) also found in his study of Nigeria's education policy and entrepreneurship that female education faced discrimination based on cultural bias that favors males due to power and privilege issues.
+He argued that a widespread patriarchal system occurs in social organization across Africa, including Nigeria, where there is preference for male over female children.
+In his study, de Bassa Scheresberg (2013) found a positive correlation between consumers' financial literacy and their individual probability to engage in precautionary savings.
+This shows a link between financial literacy, savings, consumers' investment decisions of consumers and their behavior with respect to financing.
+Similarly, Lusardi and Tufano (2015) found that people in the US who exhibit low levels of financial literacy make use of high-cost borrowing methods and pay higher transaction costs and fees.
 In their findings, Disney and Gathergood (2013) corroborated the findings of Lusardi and Tufano (2015) by revealing that low levels of financial literacy are associated with excessive utilization of high-cost credit such as payday loans or mail order catalogue debt.
 Ogunsakin and Fawehinmi (2017) in their study of financial inclusion as an effective policy tool of poverty alleviation: a case of Ekiti State, Nigeria adopted simple random sampling technique to sample 180 adult respondents, using questionnaires to solicit response.
-Descriptive statistics and multinomial logit were used to empirically analyze the results obtained.
-Their findings revealed that the poverty rate was higher among women, with women accounting for 58 % of the poor and men 42 % in the state.
-The findings also discovered that the number of commercial banks used across the three senatorial districts of the state was extremely low.
-Evans (2016) modeled the impact of financial inclusion in Africa and found that financial inclusion is not an evidential motivation of monetary policy effectiveness while monetary policy effectiveness promotes financial inclusion.
-Also, the study conducted by Chitokwindo, Mago and Hofisi (2014) examined financial inclusion in Zimbabwe utilizing qualitative research methodology that is exploratory in nature.
-The result of their findings revealed that financial exclusion comes in different forms and it is responsible for poverty and inequality in rural areas recommending the need for developing the rural banking sector for local resource mobilization and business development.
-This is similar to the investigation by Nwankwo and Nwankwo (2014) where they examined the sustainability of financial inclusion to rural dwellers in Nigeria using descriptive study and content analysis.
-Their study observed that the sustainability of financial inclusion to rural dwellers in Nigeria remains the mainstream for economic growth in any country due to an increase in the use of mobile phones in sub-Saharan Africa which gives a foundation for the revolution of mobile money transfer systems.
+Descriptive statistics and multinomial logits were used to empirically analyze the results obtained.
+Their findings revealed that poverty rate was higher among women, with women accounting for 58% and men for 42% of the poor in the state.
+The findings also included that the number of commercial banks used across the three senatorial districts of the state was extremely low.
+Evans (2016) modeled the impact of financial inclusion in Africa and found that financial inclusion is not an evidential motivation of monetary policy effectiveness while monetary policy effectiveness does promote financial inclusion.

+Furthermore, a study conducted by Chitokwindo, Mago, and Hofisi (2014) examined financial inclusion in Zimbabwe utilizing qualitative research methodology exploratory in nature.
+Their findings revealed that financial exclusion comes in different forms and is responsible for poverty and inequality in rural areas; they recommend developing the rural banking sector to mobilize local resources and develop businesses.
+Similarly, Nwankwo and Nwankwo's (2014) investigation of sustainability of financial inclusion of rural dwellers in Nigeria using descriptive study and content analysis observed that sustainability of financial inclusion of rural dwellers in Nigeria is, much like in most countries of the region, a mainstream means of achieving economic growth, due to increase in use of mobile phones in Sub-Saharan Africa which forms the foundation for a revolution in the mobile money transfer system.